 Our policy is to encourage all students who have chosen to study History at Key Stage 4 to take a significant measure of responsibility for their learning and development as historians.
-This requires a questioning, critical attitude towards the subject where young people will need to use their curiosity to actively interrogate the content of the curriculum.
-This approach derives from our belief that the ability to learn independently and reflect constructively are two of the most important skills for life.
+This requires a questioning, critical attitude towards the subject where young people will need to use their curiosity to interrogate the content of the curriculum.
+This approach stems from our belief that the ability to learn independently and reflect constructively are two of the most important skills for life.
 It is also born partly out of necessity in that the content of the GCSE History curriculum is substantial and will require study beyond the classroom.
 Success in History will require a commitment beyond taught sessions to self-directed study.
 Many of our students will have experienced gaps in learning, poor fit educational environments and mental, learning or physical difficulties.
 We therefore assess and respond to the needs of each student and adapt our support and resources accordingly.
-We retain the expectation throughout that all students will achieve the best they can.
+We retain the expectation throughout that all students will achieve the best they can and will become active participants facilitated by the skills developed through an exciting and inspiring curriculum.

-Accessing History in the Raedwald Setting.
+Accessing History in Parkside KS4.